WQ-Vincent/RFFNet/README.md

 `python generate_train_patches.py`

-And the directory structure now is organized as:
+The directory structure is now organized as:

 ```
 DVD